lapinek/java-rcs-developer/README.developing-scripted-connectors.md

     The file name of a [script implementing the Schema operation](https://backstage.forgerock.com/docs/openicf/latest/connector-dev-guide/scripts/script-schema.html).

-    In order to use your connector for [synchronization and reconciliation](https://backstage.forgerock.com/docs/idcloud-idm/latest/synchronization-guide/chap-sync-operations.html), you need a functional schema script correctly referenced in the connection configuration.
+    In order to use your connector for [synchronization](https://backstage.forgerock.com/docs/idcloud-idm/latest/synchronization-guide/chap-sync-operations.html), you need a functional schema script correctly referenced in the connection configuration.
 Also, a functional schema script returning a schema object is required if you register your connection as described in the [Configure connectors over REST](https://backstage.forgerock.com/docs/openicf/latest/connector-reference/configure-connector.html#connector-wiz-REST) doc.

     Schema script functionality is described in details in the [Schema Script](#heading--developing-scripted-connectors-groovy-schema) chapter, and example implementations can be found in its [Schema Script > Example Schema Script](#heading--developing-scripted-connectors-groovy-schema-example-script) section.